software-business-group/DirectBundle/Resources/doc/index.eng.md

        "result":{"success":true}}
     ]

-В случае наличия ошибок, можно передать ответ содержащий success: false и msg с текстом ошибки.
+In case of errors, you can send a response containing success: false and msg with the text of error.

     [
       {"type":"rpc",
        "tid":"18",